valeoai/PointBeV/README.md

   <tr>
     <td colspan="2" align="center">
-      <em>Illustration of different sampling pattern, respectively: a full, a regular, a drivable hdmap, a lane hdmap, a front camera and a LiDAR pattern.
+      <em>Illustration of different sampling patterns, respectively: a full, a regular, a drivable hdmap, a lane hdmap, a front camera and a LiDAR pattern.
 PointBeV is flexible to any pattern.</em>
     </td>
   </tr>